inrupt/solid-common-vocab-rdf/README.md

-To see how and where these bundles are generated, packaged and published, you'll need to look at the configuration files themselves (i.e., the YAML files) in each of the respective directories (since different bundles can be generated for different programming languages, and published to multiple places - in other words, the generation process is highly flexible!).
+To see how and where these bundles are generated, packaged and published, you'll need to look at the configuration files themselves (i.e., the YAML files) in each of the respective directories (since different artifacts can be generated for different programming languages, and that depend on multiple different underlying RDF libraries, and can be published to multiple repositories - in other words, the entire generation process is extremely configurable and flexible!).

 ## Example usage - JavaScript

-To use the terms defined in the common Friend-of-a-Friend (FOAF) vocabulary, which is just one of the vocabularies bundled in the `@inrupt/vocab-common-rdf` artifact, simply add that dependency to your project:
+To use the terms defined in the common Friend-of-a-Friend (FOAF) vocabulary, which is just one of the vocabularies bundled in the `@inrupt/vocab-common-rdf` artifact, simply add the following dependency to your project:

 ```shell
 npm install @inrupt/vocab-common-rdf
 ```

-...then import the FOAF class from that dependency:
+This npm module bundles together many of the most popular and common RDF vocabularies that exist today, of which FOAF is just one.
+So to import just the FOAF class from that dependency, simply do:
 ```
 const { FOAF } = require("@inrupt/vocab-common-rdf");
 ```

-...and now you can easily use any of the FOAF terms in your code:
+...and now you can very easily and naturally use any of the FOAF terms in your
+code:
 ```javascript
 console.log(`The Agent term from the FOAF vocabulary has the IRI: [${FOAF.Agent}]`);
 ```